21 French Consonants: How to Pronounce Them, From B to Z

 Both -IR verbs and -ER verbs have infinitives ending with R. The final R is pronounced in –IR verbs like finir (to finish) and ouvrir (to open), but not in –ER verbs like aller (to go) or chanter (to sing).

-At the beginning of a word, the French S sounds a lot like the English one, whether it’s by itself or paired with another consonant in words like stage (work experience), sceptre (scepter) or spacieux (spacious).
+At the beginning of a word, the French S sounds a lot like the English one, whether it’s by itself or paired with another consonant in words like stage (internship), sceptre (scepter) or spacieux (spacious).
 The same is true when S is placed in front of any vowel.

 Within words, the French S makes a [z] sound when single—as in poison (poison)—and an [s] sound when doubled—as in poisson (fish).
 (I can tell you from embarrassing personal experience that it’s important to make the proper distinction between these two sounds!)